kannans89/RustRepo/28_SmartPointers/28_SmartPointers.md

 x==*y is true
 ```

-## Drop Trait
+### Step 3: Implement Drop Trait

-Drop is similar to destrcutor.
+Drop is similar to destructor.

 In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
 If they forget, the system might become overloaded and crash.
 In Rust, you can specify that a particular bit of code be run whenever a value goes out of scope, and the compiler will insert this code automatically.
 As a result, you don’t need to be careful about placing cleanup code everywhere in a program that an instance of a particular type is finished with—you still won’t leak resources!